-As we are now firmly entrenched into 2023, resolutions have been made with the sentiment of “New Year, New You,” and sadly Christmas decorations have been put away.
+The near year is here.
+Happy 2024!
+Resolutions have been made with the sentiment of “New Year, New You,” and sadly holiday decorations have been put away.
 While you’re in the cleaning mode, the first of the year is always a great time to declutter and organize your home, office, or wherever might need it.
 It’s kind of ironic for me to write this article as I hold the title of the “Queen of Clutter,” rumored to be a pack rat, and just might have clothes in my closet from high school that I just know are going to come back in style.
 I hold onto so many things because there are usually a thousand memories attached to them, but I know I have to be strict with myself and get rid of some things while I clean.

 This article might be cathartic for me and inspire me to get more earnest in my cleaning efforts.
 One of my resolutions is to organize and declutter my house — even my closet.
 Since I’m not the number one authority on cleaning and organizing, I have done quite a bit of research on decluttering and organizing tips to start the year off on a fresh start.